MrWolfZ/simplux/recipes/advanced/debugging-with-redux-devtools/README.md

 This recipe shows you how simple it is to debug your state changes with **simplux** by leveraging the [Redux DevTools](https://github.com/reduxjs/redux-devtools).

 Setting up the Redux DevTools with **simplux** is done exactly the same way as for any normal Redux application.
 That means we need to have a Redux store.
-Therefore, if you haven't done so, follow [this recipe](../using-in-redux-application#readme) to learn how to use **simplux** with a custom Redux store.
+Therefore, if you haven't done so, follow [this recipe](../using-in-redux-application#readme) to learn how to use **simplux** with a Redux store.
 This recipe also uses the [DevTools extension](https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd?hl=en), meaning you need to install it.

 > You can play with the code for this recipe in this [code sandbox](https://codesandbox.io/s/github/MrWolfZ/simplux/tree/master/recipes/advanced/debugging-with-redux-devtools).